acceleration-magnification/sources/README.md

 ### Usage: demo.m

-1) (Optional) Run "make.m" to build pyramid toolbox libraries (this is REQUIRED if using other systems rather than Mac OS).
+1) Run "make.m" to build pyramid toolbox libraries.
 2) Run: "demo.m [your_video_name] [.video_extension]" (example: "demo cat_toy .avi").

-NOTE that the best results are achieved with stable videos without shaking ( tripods-recorded rather than hand-recorded) since the acceleration magnification, magnifies any nonlinear movement once it falls within the bandpass of the second-derivative (high-pass) filter.
+*NOTE* that the best results are achieved with stable videos without shaking ( tripods-recorded rather than hand-recorded) since the acceleration magnification, magnifies any nonlinear movement once it falls within the bandpass of the second-derivative (high-pass) filter.
 Please refer to the Matlab code for more details.
 Generating each of the results may take hours, this inefficiency is due to the serial filtering implementation in time domain which removes the dependency on fully available video and enables the processing for large videos without encountering the memory issues.